 Ball-sport events often require multiple award types (team champion + individual MVP + sportsmanship).
 Using the same template with different titles creates visual consistency across all the certificates.

-Team Events (Tug of War, Relay Games, Obstacle Courses, Egg-and-Spoon) -- Rainbow
+Team Events (Tug of War, Relay Games, Obstacle Courses, Egg-and-Spoon) -- Birthday

 These events are about collective effort and fun.
 Tug of war, three-legged races, sack races, egg-and-spoon -- the competition is real, but the atmosphere is lighter.
-Ornate gold feels wrong here.
+A formal diploma feels wrong here.

-• Colorful and approachable -- particularly well-received by younger children (ages 5-8)
+• Pastel colors and approachable design -- particularly well-received by younger children (ages 5-8)

 • Celebratory without being overly formal -- matches the spirit of events where laughter matters as much as winning